Frequently Asked Questions

 What shipping services are available for U.S. shipments?

 We ship items via FedEx Ground for commercial destinations and FedEx Home Delivery for residential destinations.
 These services are not express shipping.
-If you think you might require express services after the 1-3 week fabrication time, please contact us to receive a quote and to make your purchase.
+If you think you might require express services after the fabrication time (within a few days to 3 weeks), please contact us to receive a quote and to make your purchase.

 Do you ship internationally?